 (3) To plan and conduct symposiums, seminars, and other meetings on professionalism;

-(4) To ensure the presence of a professionalism component in Bridge the Gap;
+(4) To ensure the presence of a professionalism component in the Essentials Series Programs;

 (5) To make recommendations to the Court, the South Carolina Bar, voluntary bar associations and the law school concerning additional means by which professionalism can be enhanced;